-Prior to the update of this version of the NCCN Guidelines for Soft Tissue Sarcoma, an electronic search of the PubMed database was performed to obtain key literature in STS, using the following search terms: soft tissue sarcoma OR gastrointestinal stromal tumor OR desmoid OR aggressive fibromatosis OR rhabdomyosarcoma OR sarcoma.
+Prior to the update of this version of the NCCN Guidelines for Soft Tissue Sarcoma, an electronic search of the PubMed database was performed to obtain key literature in STS, using the following search terms: soft tissue sarcoma OR desmoid OR aggressive fibromatosis OR rhabdomyosarcoma OR sarcoma.
 The PubMed database was chosen as it remains the most widely used resource for medical literature and indexes only peer-reviewed biomedical literature.